HK-0712/4507_manus_version/report/3_Design_Patterns.md

 ## 3.2 Factory Pattern

 ### 3.2.1 What is Factory Pattern
-Factory Pattern is creational design pattern that provide a way to create objects without specify the exact class of object that will be created.
+Factory Pattern is creational design pattern that provides a way to create objects without specifying the exact class of object that will be created.

 ### 3.2.2 Why I Use It
 Creating command objects is complicated because: